|Add to your personal catalog|

 Application and Information

-Students may apply to Juniata any time after completion of their junior year in secondary school.
-A complete secondary school transcript indicating courses and grades (including senior year courses and grades to date) must be sent from the applicant's guidance office along with SAT-I and/or ACT scores, an essay, Juniata Supplement form and a letter of recommendation.
-A nonrefundable $30 fee must also accompany the application.
+Students may apply to Juniata using the Common Application any time after completion of their junior year in secondary school.
+A complete secondary school transcript indicating courses and grades (including senior year courses and grades to date) must be sent from the applicant's guidance office along with SAT-I and/or ACT scores, an essay, and a letter of recommendation.

 Candidates for freshman admission can choose from three application options - Early Decision I, Early Decision II, and Regular Decision: